Metsküla, Ida-Viru County

 Metsküla is a village in Alutaguse Parish, Ida-Viru County in northeastern Estonia.
 It is located just southwest of Mäetaguse, the administrative centre of the municipality, and about 9 km northwest of Iisaku.
 As of the 2011 census, there were 13 people living there.
+Prior to the 2017 administrative reform of local governments, it was located in Mäetaguse Parish.

 The Selisoo Bog and parts of Muraka and Ratva bogs are located on the territory of Metsküla.